jellyfin/jellyfin-mpv-shim/README.md

 ### Desktop Client

+# ATTENTION: The new desktop client is broken for all users who have not used the regular MPV Shim application.
+I will work on a fix tomorrow.

 Launch the client.
 You should see the Jellyfin web app.
 Log in to your server and use it as normal.
 All videos will load in MPV just like MPV Shim.